Poland PM, Juncker speak before EU meeting on Warsaw

 One senior EU official caught in the crossfire between Warsaw and Brussels spoke out on Tuesday to call on Europe to hold Poland's leaders to account but spare ordinary Poles.
 Donald Tusk, who was a conservative, pro-EU prime minister of Poland and a bitter rival of Kaczynski, is now president of the European Council and chairs summits of EU leaders.

-He told Socialist members of the European Parliament on Tuesday: "I hope that your words and your actions will help to mitigate the behavior of Kaczynski's party.
+He told Socialist members of the European Parliament on Tuesday: "I hope that your words and your actions will help to mitigate the behaviour of Kaczynski's party.

 "But at the same time, in no way should they negatively affect my country and of course Polish citizens."